jjescandor/about-me/README.md

 # about-me
 ### Lab 02

-I built a guessing game website with five  (yes/no) questions prompted to the user when they load the rendered page [here](https://jjescandor.github.io/about-me/).
+> I built a guessing game website with five  (yes/no) questions prompted to the user when they load the rendered page [here](https://jjescandor.github.io/about-me/).
 The user has to provide a name and answer at least one question correctly to enter the website.

 ## The Five questions are:

-1.)
-Do I like gardening?<br/>
+1. Do I like gardening?
-2.)
-Is 'Both Sides Now' one of my favorite songs?<br/>
+2. Is 'Both Sides Now' one of my favorite songs?
-3.)
-Do I like to paint?<br/>
+3. Do I like to paint?
-4.)
-Do I like to listen to podcast on my way to work?<br/>
+4. Do I like to listen to podcast on my way to work?
-5.)
-Is my dog's name Kai?<br/>
+5. Is my dog's name Kai?

 ### Biography
 I'm a US Navy veteran, a Systems Engineer and a Defense Consultant.
 I spent my Naval career as a Systems and Logistics Analyst.
 I was deployed to the Middle East aboard USS Truman and Djibouti, Africa.
 I also spent a tour overseas in Japan.
 I currently live in Virginia Beach, Va with my dog Kai and my cat Luna I have an associates degree in Computer Science from the University of Maryland.
 I am currently pursuing a bachelor's degree in Computer Science from Florida International University as well as a software development certification from Code Fellows.<br/>